-• Lying in bed or sitting for long periods of time can make your joints and muscles stiff.
+- Lying in bed or sitting for long periods of time can make your joints and muscles stiff.
 When a joint cannot move fully, we say it has a "contracture".
-Contractures can be painful.

-- You can help prevent contractures by: - ying as flat as you can on your back, instead of being propped up. - > using a firm mattress. - not putting pillows under your legs. - > lying flat on your stomach (belly) for at least 15 minutes, 2 times a day.
+Contractures can be painful. - You can help prevent contractures by: - ying as flat as you can on your back, instead of being propped up. - using a firm mattress. - > not putting pillows under your legs. - ying flat on your stomach (belly) for at least 15 minutes 2 times a day.
 Do not use a pillow.
-Turn your head away from your amputated side.
 If you find that this is not comfortable for your neck, put a pillow under your chest. - sitting with your back straight and well supported.
 Do not slouch.
-Use a firm seat cushion. - > keeping your knees as straight as you can. - > supporting your amputated leg on a firm surface. - For a below knee amputation, we may suggest your wheelchair be fitted with a board to keep your knee from bending.
+Use a firm seat cushion. - > keeping your knees as straight as you can. - supporting your amputated leg on a firm surface. - For a below knee amputation, we may suggest your wheelchair be fitted with a special extension to keep your knee from bending.